 Course Description: This capstone course prepares students with advanced skills that will enable them to seek employment in institutional, commercial or independently owned food establishments or other food and hospitality industry occupations.
 Students can enroll for one or two hours.
 Instruction includes topics such as customer service, line cook, and front of the house.
 Students will develop these skills in a campus-based catering environment.
 Community Classroom (CC) placement is a part of this course experience.
 FCCLA and Prostart competitions are open to students.
-This course meets UC A-G "F" entrance requirement.
+This course meets UC A- G "F" entrance requirement.
 Prerequisite: Culinary I and dress requirement as required by local and State health sanitation and safety laws, which comply with HACCP regulation for dress code standards.
 State Law AB 1978.
 Ability to provide transportation to internship site will influence placements.
 Students must be 16 or older.

-Information and Communication TechnologyPathway CHS
+Information and Communication Technology Pathway CHS

-School Course Title Course Hours Primary Pathway Course Sequence Level Suggested Grade Level(s) CHS A + Computer Repair 180 Information and Support Services Concentrator 9-12 CHS Internet Production and Networking 180 Information and Support Services Concentrator 10-12 CHS IT Internship 180 Information and Support Services Capstone 11-12 CHS Robotics 180 Software and Systems Development Concentrator 9-12 CHS Programming I and II 180 Software and Systems Development Capstone 11-12
+School Course Title Course Hours Primary Pathway Course Sequence Level Suggested Grade Level(s) CHS Computers, Components and the Networking of Things 180 Information and Support Services 170 Concentrator 9-12 CHS Cybersecurity and Networking 180 Information and Support Services 170 Capstone 10-12 CHS Programming and Software Engineering 180 Software and Systems Development 174A Concentrator 9-12 CHS Robotics and Drone Design 180 Software and Systems Development 174A Capstone 10-12